-Divestment of the distribution business and focus on the sealing business.
-New organization with the two business areas Healthcare Solutions and Industrial Solutions and the Group Functions Technology & Innovation and Finance & Shared Services.
+Divestment of the distribution business and focus on system-critical elastomer components.
+New organization with the business areas Healthcare Solutions and Industrial Solutions.

 Opening of a new health care plant in the USA.
 Acquisition of Parco in the USA and Bins in Brazil in the Sealing Solutions division.
 Parco strengthens the O-ring business and Bins improves the access to South America.

 Acquisition of the German company Ott to expand materials competence in the Sealing Solutions division.

 Datwyler Group is celebrating its 100 years anniversary.

 Acquisition of the Dutch Nedis Group to further strengthen the online/catalogue distribution.
 Acquisition of the Chinese Zhongding and the Korean Hankook to strategically expand the automotive business in the Sealing Technologies division.
 Sale of the Cabling Solutions division to the majority shareholder Pema Holding Inc. and consolidation of the Pharma Packaging and the Sealing Technologies divisions to form the Sealing Solutions division.

 Acquisition of the German Reichelt Elektronik and further expansion of the online/catalogue distribution of industrial electronics and automation.

 Acquisition of the Swedish ELFA Group and expansion of the online/catalogue distribution of industrial electronics and automation (Distrelec Group).